wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 		],
 ```

-### feature classes
+### feature class LOCATION - general settings
 The feature classes are created by defining general settings, fields and attribute rules.
-In this case, the follwing parameters are used to define general settings:
+Here, the follwing parameters are used to define general settings:
 - out_name: The name of the feature class.
 - geometry_type: The geometry type, which is in this case is Polygon.
 - out_dataset: The name of the output data set in which the feature class is to be created.